The time meddler (1965)

 The less good news:

-- in spite of the efforts to suggest otherwise it's obvious that at one point of the story England is being invaded by five Vikings, who are eventually vanquished without putting up much of a fight.
-Their leader does wear a rather splendid helmet, though
+- In spite of the efforts to suggest otherwise it's obvious that at one point of the story England is being invaded by five Vikings, who are eventually vanquished without putting up much of a fight.

 Some notable bits:

-- this is an interesting story for the companions.
+- This is an interesting story for the companions.
 Ian and Barbara, who left the series at the end of the previous serial, were adults who had their own ideas and who often found themselves in real danger.
 The companions in this story, Vicki and Steven, may be adults chronologically but Vicki is childlike and Steven talks and behaves like someone in their mid-teens.
-Their story-line is basically children's fiction material, low on tension with the two companions spending most of their time either looking for the Doctor or disputing whether or not to follow his orders.
-I wonder whether this was a conscious effort by the BBC to make it easier for children to identify with the companions
+Their story-line is basically children's fiction material.
+It's low on tension, and the two companions spend most of the time either looking for the Doctor or disputing whether or not to follow his orders.
+I wonder whether this was a conscious effort by the BBC to make it easier for children to identify with the companions.

-- there's some stuff here that you wouldn't quite expect in a children's programme.
+- There's some stuff here that you wouldn't quite expect in a family programme.
 At one point there's a clear suggestion that one female Saxon character has been assaulted and raped by the Vikings.
-The most graphic part of the subsequent murder of the Vikings by the Saxon villagers has been removed from the extant version of the serial by an overseas censor, though the audio of the missing twelve seconds is one of the extras on the DVD
+The most graphic part of the subsequent murder of the Vikings by the Saxon villagers has been removed from the extant version of the serial by an overseas censor, though the audio of the missing twelve seconds is one of the extras on the DVD.

 One of the more entertaining serials of the Hartnell era.